Your Paranormal

 History of Dybbuk Boxes

 The true story of Dybbuk boxes goes back centuries.
-In Jewish mythology, a Dybbuk (or dibbuk) is a malicious spirit that is believed to be the lost soul of a dead person.
-Instead of going to heaven, the soul becomes trapped in an object, and it will remain there until someone helps release the spirit.
-The word Dybbuk comes from an ancient Hebrew word meaning "to cling."
+In Jewish mythology, a Dybbuk (or dibbuk) is a malicious spirit believed to be a dead person's lost soul.
+Instead of going to heaven, the soul becomes trapped in an object and will remain there until someone helps release the spirit.
+Dybbuk comes from an ancient Hebrew meaning "to cling."

-In its simplest form, these boxes serve as barriers between the living world and any force that should not be here.
+In its simplest form, these boxes are barriers between the living world and any force that should not be here.
 In other words, they are not merely vessels but entrapments for metaphysical energies that should not exist in our living world.
-There are many names for these energies - ghosts, paranormal beings, jinns, apparitions, demons, evil spirits etc. Some Dybbuks are pure and non-malevolent while other Dybbuks have a sinister origin.
+There are many names for these energies - ghosts, paranormal beings, jinns, apparitions, demons, evil spirits, etc. Some Dybbuks are pure and non-malevolent, while other Dybbuks have a sinister origin.
 They can be ancient in history or extremely young in terms of their afterlife.

 Many Dybbuks are the result of occult practice gone wrong; a spell-casting attempt that used the energy of a spirit not suitable for use, contacting an energy that ultimately was not pure, attempts to communicate with a ghost/spirit that the initiator was ill-equipped to interact with or in some cases the Dybbuk was created to prevent someone from obtaining an afterlife such as a ritualistic murder.